iot-lnu/In-Depth-IoT-Workshop/read.md

 ![Alt text](/images/i3.png)

-You will be promped to confirm the project name, just press `Enter`.
+You will be prompted to confirm the project name, just press `Enter`.
 ![Alt text](/images/i5.png)

 A popup in VSCode will appear giving you two options, an `empty` project or a `led-example`.
 Select `empty` project and press `Enter`.